22-09-13 14-46-09 0964

 Conclusion

-In conclusion, a HACCP (Hazard Analysis and Critical Control Points) is pretty much what the name implies.
-A concept to prevent hazards and protect the end user.
+In conclusion, an HACCP (Hazard Analysis and Critical Control Points) is pretty much exactly what the name suggests.
+A concept for avoiding hazards and protecting the end consumer.
 You can already make some valuable considerations about your HACCP concept based on this article.
-However, we always recommend that you consult someone who is more familiar with the exact hazards and measures.
-This way you will always be on the safe side and avoid high penalties for you personally or your company.
-Above all, make sure you have a solid record of your concept and measures.
-Once your concept is in place, you should always work on optimizing it.
+However, we recommend that you always consult someone who is more familiar with the exact hazards and measures.
+This way, you will always be on the safe side and avoid high penalties for you personally or your company.
+Above all, make sure that your concept and measures are well documented.
+Once your concept has been set up, you should always work on optimizing it.